openstack-charmers/openstack-community/python-coding-guidelines.md

 ### Install-time vs Load-time vs Runtime code

-The hooks in charms are effectively short-terms running scripts.
+The hooks in charms are effectively short-term running scripts.
 However, despite being short-lived, the code invoked is often complex with multiple modules being imported which also import other modules.